QuantEcon/lecture-python-intro/lectures/input_output.md

 +++ {"user_expressions": []}

-More generally the constraints can be written as
+More generally,   constraints on production are

 $$
 \begin{aligned}